Cary Grant: Personal life

 Grant lived with costume designer Orry-Kelly from 1925 to 1931 in the West Village, New York, until both moved to Hollywood.
 They met when Grant was a struggling performer who had just been evicted from a boarding house for nonpayment; they had a volatile, on-and-off relationship over three decades until Orry-Kelly died in 1964, when Grant became one of his pallbearers.
 While Kelly stops short of claiming that Grant was his boyfriend in his memoir, director Gillian Armstrong's documentary on Kelly's memoir states so outright.

-Grant lived with actor Randolph Scott off and on for 12 years.
-The two met early in Grant's career, in 1932, at the Paramount studio when Scott was filming Sky Bride while Grant was shooting Sinners in the Sun; they moved in together soon afterwards.
+Offscreen he was a good friend of Randolph Scott.
+The two met early in Grant's career, in 1932, at the Paramount studio when Scott was filming Sky Bride while Grant was shooting Sinners in the Sun; they moved in together and shared a beach house in Malibu that became known as "Bachelor Hall".
+They lived there together off and on for 12 years.
 Whether the relationship was romantic is a matter of biographical dispute.
 Richard Blackwell, then an actor at RKO, Jerome Zerbe, a photographer who shot a series of publicity photographs of the men in their home, and Scotty Bowers, a Hollywood pimp, all claimed to have slept with the pair.
 Blackwell wrote in his autobiography that Grant and Scott "were deeply, madly in love, their devotion was complete".
 Biographer and friend of Grant's, Bill Royce, claimed that in old age Grant confessed to him that he and Scott had been bisexual, and that their relationship was the first time he had ever been in love, characterising the memory as: "Have you ever heard of gravity collapse?"
 However, he allegedly also told Royce that while Scott had loved him "on some profound level", Scott had not desired him physically to the same degree, but that they had explored the imbalance of their attraction.
 Since Grant's death, journalists such as David Canfield writing for Vanity Fair have revisited the rumours and speculation.

-Grant's daughter, Jennifer, has denied her father was bisexual.
-His ex-wife Dyan Cannon believed he was queer.
+Grant's daughter, Jennifer, has denied her father was bisexual, and her mother Dyan Cannon avoided answering the question when asked if he was gay.
 When Chevy Chase joked on television in 1980 that Grant was a "homo.
 What a gal!", Grant sued him for slander, and Chase was forced to retract his words.
-Grant became a fan of comedians Morecambe and Wise in the 1960s, and remained friends with Eric Morecambe until his death in 1984.